borderking20/sorting-visualizer/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

+Acknowledgements
+Thanks to all the open-source contributors who have provided valuable resources and inspiration for this project.

+Contact
+If you have any questions or feedback, please feel free to contact me at devanshguptaucer@gmail.com.